mikelytaev/n-wise/0000-n-wise.md

 The concept of pluggable consensus implies choosing the most appropriate way to maintain a registry of states, depending on the needs.

 N-wise state updates are performed by pushing the corresponding transaction to the registry of n-wise states.
 To get the current n-wise state, the agent receives a list of transactions from the registry of states, verifies them and applies sequentially, starting with `genesisTx`.
 Incorrect transactions (without a proper signature or not containing the necessary fields) are ignored.
-This, n-wise can be considered as replicated state machine, that is executed on each participant's agent.
+This, n-wise can be considered as replicated state machine, that is executed on each participant.

 The specifics of recording and receiving transactions depend on the particular method of maintaining the n-wise registry and on the specific ledger.
 This RFC DOES NOT DEFINE specific state registry implementations.